J-N-K/knxdmxd/index.md

 ## -d

-Run as daemon
+Run as daemon.

 # Configuration

 the configuration file conforms to JSON-standard.
-Malformed configuration files may cause the knxdmxd to crash.
-Strings have to encapuslated with quotation marks.
+Malformed configuration files may cause knxdmxd to crash.
+Strings have to be encapuslated with quotation marks.

 ## channels